midas-research/calling-out-bluff/README.md

 # calling-out-bluff

-Public Implementation of paper Calling Out Bluff: adversarial samples for NLP tasks.
+Public Implementation of paper Calling Out Bluff: Attacking the Robustness of Automatic Scoring Systems with Simple Adversarial Testing

 ### Generating testcases ###
 To generate our testcases, please view the file 'TestCaseSuite_CallingOutBluff.ipynb'